-The Williams Institute finds that gay and bisexual men earn 10 percent to 32 percent less than similarly qualified heterosexual men, in a meta-analysis of 12 studies examining earnings and sexual orientation in the United States.
+The Williams Institute finds that gay and bisexual men earn 10 percent to 32 percent less than similarly qualified heterosexual men in a meta-analysis of 12 studies examining earnings and sexual orientation in the United States.
 This is true even when controlling for education, race, occupation, and years of work experience.

-- Dan Black, Gary Gates, Seth Sanders, and Lowell Taylor’s (2000) research indicates that gay men earned 14 to 16 percent less than their heterosexual counterparts, while lesbian women actually earned 20 to 34 percent more.
+- Dan Black, Gary Gates, Seth Sanders, and Lowell Taylor’s (2000) research indicates that gay men earned 14 to 16 percent less than their heterosexual counterparts, while lesbian women earned 20 to 34 percent more.

 - Sylvia Allegretto and Michelle Arthur (2001) suggest that gay men in partnered same-sex couples earn 15.6 percent less than heterosexual married men.

-When gay and transgender workers suffer from pay disparities they have less money in their pockets to pay the mortgage, buy groceries, and pay their utility bills.
-It is no wonder then (contrary to common stereotypes) that families headed by same-sex couples earn significantly less than their heterosexual counterparts.
-The average household income for same-sex couples raising children is $15,500, or 20 percent less than heterosexual couples.
+When gay and transgender workers suffer from pay disparities, they have less money in their pockets to pay the mortgage, buy groceries, and pay their utility bills.
+It is no wonder (contrary to common stereotypes) that families headed by same-sex couples earn significantly less than their heterosexual counterparts.
+The average household income for same-sex couples raising children is $15,500, or 20 percent less than for heterosexual couples.
 This means the wage gap for many families headed by same-sex couples contributes to significant disparities in income earnings.

 Rich gay Myth:

 We see it all over television; rich gay white men living the time of their lives.
-And, yes, sometimes we individually enjoy the concept of this lifestyle, from the Board Room to the Ball Room, lux is cute on us.
+And, yes, sometimes we individually enjoy the concept of this lifestyle, from the Board Room to the Ball Room; lux is cute on us.
 But the reality can be far different.

 Tags: gay wage gap